onera/cwipi/doc/sphinx/source/new_cwipi/spatial_interp.rst

 From version 1.0 onwards, CWIPI offers multiple spatial interpolation methods.
 A specific spatial interpolation method can be affected to each coupling object.

- (à détailler...)

 Interpolation from nearest neighbors
 ------------------------------------

-Weighted Least Square interpolation from nearest neighbors (à détailler...)
+Weighted Least Square interpolation from nearest neighbors

 parameters:
   - ``n_neighbors``: number of neighbors to interpolate from